Beds available now! Call for same-day admission.

 While hydrocodone is prescribed relatively frequently for pain, the medication has risks.
-In the United States, the Drug Enforcement Administration (DEA) classifies drugs based on their medical uses and potential to be addictive.
-Hydrocodone, like many other prescription opioids, is a Schedule II drug, which means it has a high risk for abuse, addiction and physical dependence.
+In the United States, the Drug Enforcement Administration (DEA) classifies drugs based on their medical uses and addiction potential.
+Hydrocodone, like many other prescription opioids, is a Schedule II drug.
+This means it has a high risk for abuse, addiction and physical dependence.

 Hydrocodone is a prescription drug used to treat moderate-to-severe pain.
-Hydrocodone can be prescribed either on its own or as a substance paired with others in medications.
+Hydrocodone can be prescribed either on its own or as an ingredient in other medications.

-For example, hydrocodone is paired with acetaminophen in the brand name drugs Lortab, Norco and Vicodin.
-Hydrocodone is classified as an opioid, a class of drugs that can change how the brain emotionally responds to pain.
-Opioids like hydrocodone also change how pain signals are sent and how the body feels pain.
+For example, hydrocodone is paired with acetaminophen in the brand-name drugs Lortab, Norco and Vicodin.
+Hydrocodone is classified as an opioid.
+Opioids are a class of drugs that can change how the brain responds to pain.
+They also change how pain signals are sent and how the body feels pain.

 Hydrocodone Brand Names